Tom Holland and 'Uncharted' stay No. 1 at box office

 “Uncharted” held well, too, dropping a modest 46% from its $44 million debut.
 In two weeks, it’s made $83.4 million in U.S. and Canadian theaters.

-The film’s robust international sales includes $46.7 million in two weeks in Russia, where studios have thus far elected to keep movies in release after the country invaded Ukraine earlier in the week.
+The film’s robust international sales includes box office from Russia, where studios have thus far elected to keep movies in release after the country invaded Ukraine earlier in the week.
 The Ukrainian Film Academy on Saturday called for a boycott of the Russian film industry following the invasion.

-On the heels of the blockbuster business for “Spider-Man: No Way Home,” the success of “Uncharted” has minted the expanding star power of the 25-year-old Holland.

 While both “Uncharted” and “Spider-Man: No Way Home” have benefitted from brand recognition, rarely has one movie star reigned so much over a 12-week span in theaters.